Livestock on roads

 Lost and Found Animals

-If you have lost or found an animal, please contact the Local Laws Department for assistance by phone (03) 5494 1200.
+If you have lost or found an animal, please contact the Local Laws Department for assistance on (03) 5494 1200.

 Impounding fees, charges for the care of animals and fines may apply when collecting an animal from the pound.